-“Ricoh Customer” means any individual, corporation, or organization that engages Ricoh to provide equipment, goods, and/or services for a monetary or other valuable consideration.
+"RICOH Customer" means any individual, corporation, or organization that engages RICOH to provide equipment, software, goods, and/or services for a monetary or other valuable consideration.

 Safe Harbor Principles

-Notice: The majority of the Personal Data Ricoh holds is not collected directly from individuals (“data subjects”) but is received from Ricoh Customers who engage Ricoh (either directly or through a third party) to process Personal Data on the Customer’s behalf.
-Ricoh may collect some Personal Data directly, including data related to people who have made inquiries about using Ricoh’s services.
-Where Personal Data is supplied to Ricoh from a Customer, that Customer maintains the responsibility for ensuring that data subjects are notified about the identity of the data controller or its representative, the purpose(s) for which it collects, processes and maintains the data, and any further information as may be required by the circumstances under which the data are collected.
+Notice: Where Personal Data is supplied to RICOH from a Customer, that Customer maintains the responsibility for ensuring that data subjects are notified about the identity of the data controller or its representative, the purpose(s) for which it collects, processes and maintains the data, and any further information as may be required by the circumstances under which the data are collected.

-Access: Although Ricoh receives, handles and in some cases, temporarily stores Personal Data, Ricoh’s Customers are typically the custodians of the permanent copy of such Personal Data and the data is managed by the Ricoh Customer.
-All requests by data subjects for access to Personal Data should be directed to the appropriate Ricoh Customer to ensure access to the data subject’s Personal Data.
+Access: Although RICOH receives, handles and in some cases, temporarily stores Personal Data, RICOH’s Customers are the custodians of the permanent copy of such Personal Data and the data is managed by the RICOH Customer as the data controller.
+All requests by Data Subjects for access to Personal Data should be directed to the appropriate RICOH Customer to ensure access to the permanent copy of Data Subject’s Personal Data.

-Enforcement: Ricoh has put in place mechanisms to verify its ongoing compliance to these privacy principles.
-Any Ricoh employee found to have violated the privacy principles in this Safe Harbor Statement will be subject to appropriate corrective actions.
+Enforcement: RICOH has put in place mechanisms to verify its ongoing compliance to these privacy principles.
+Any RICOH employee found to have violated the privacy principles in this Safe Harbor Privacy Statement will be subject to appropriate corrective actions.

 Any questions, comments or complaints about the data practices (including, and without limitation, compliance with the data privacy principles of notice, choice, onward transfer, access, security, data integrity, or enforcement) of a Ricoh Customer for whom Ricoh processes data should be addressed to that Customer.